NoBlackBoxes/LastBlackBox/boxes/electrons/_resources/lessons/Batteries.md

 - **TASK**: Measure the voltage of a AA battery using your multimeter.
   - *Hint*: Select the voltage ("V") setting and touch your probes to either end of the battery.
 Depending on your multimeter, you may also need to select an appropriate "range".
 For a single AA battery, you should expect to measure between 1 and 2 Volts.
+  - *Help*: If you are new to using a multimeter, then I recommend that you watch this video: [NB3-Multimeter Basics](https://vimeo.com/1027764019)
-  - *Help*: If you are new to measuring voltage with a multimeter, then I recommend you watch this video: [NB3-Measuring Voltage](https://vimeo.com/??????)
+  - *Help*: If you are new to measuring voltage with a multimeter, then I recommend that you watch this video: [NB3-Measuring Voltage](https://vimeo.com/1027762531)
 > A single AA battery, fully charged, should have a voltage of ~1.6 Volts.
 If it is less than 1.5 Volts, then the battery is nearly *dead*.

 - **TASK**: Measure the voltage of 4xAA batteries in series (end to end).